Federal Reserve Watch: What's Important?

 Big deal!!!
 It was expected.

-The Federal Reserve, yesterday, made more explicit its plan for reducing its balance sheet.
+The Federal Reserve yesterday made more explicit its plan for reducing its balance sheet.
 It reinforced the idea that the reductions will begin this year.

 Big deal!!!
 It was expected.